-- The Process of Investigation, 2nd Edition, by Charles A. Sennewald and John K. Tsukayama (note: we couldn’t find the 2nd Edition, but there is a 3rd and 4th edition available on Amazon.
+- The Process of Investigation, 2nd Edition, by Charles A. Sennewald and John K. Tsukayama (note: we couldn’t find the 2nd Edition, but a 3rd and 4th edition is available on Amazon.

 The two other books on their list appear to be for those who wish to apply to be security guards.